MirkMart/Lab_CompGeno/4_GenomeAssembly/README.md

   - 1. Nature and characteristic of the genome being sequenced (Ploidy, repetitive content, heterozigosity ecc…).

-  - 2. Quality of the extraction protocol.
+  - 2. Quality of the extracted DNA.

   - 3. Type of sequence technology.